Create a new project

 Test with both user types

 Click Run in the top-right corner to test your agent.
-Try these prompts to verify routing and filtering are working correctly:Check the conversation logs to confirm:
+Try sending these messages to verify routing and filtering are working correctly:Check the conversation logs to confirm:

 - The correct playbook was triggered for each user type